 JURIES ARE RETICENT TO SENTENCE PEOPLE TO DEATH

 In 2012, 2015, 2017 and 2018, no one was sentenced to death in North Carolina.
-In Wake County, home to Raleigh and once among the state’s top death-sentencing counties, juries have now rejected the death penalty at nine capital trials in a row.
+In Wake County, home to Raleigh and once among the state’s top death-sentencing counties, juries have rejected the death penalty at multiple recent capital trials.

 POLLING SUGGESTS MONEY CAN BE BETTER SPENT